 This post may contain affiliate links.
 Please read our Disclosure Policy for details.

-It’s late summer.
-Weeds are abundant and thriving in my vegetable garden.
+In late summer, weeds are abundant and thriving in my vegetable garden.
 The intended vegetable plants have not been so lucky; the ones that survived the temporary indulgence of the chickens are now in danger of being choked out by weeds.
 It’s been a busy summer, and demands of family and work have prevented me from spending as much time in the garden as I’d like.

 A few hours of weeding this afternoon took care of the worst of it, but I’m afraid the damage may have been done.
 The weeds have grown faster and sometimes taller than the other plants and consumed a greater share of the light, water and nutrients in the process.
 I’m worried that some of the less vigorous plants will not be able to catch up.